Accelerating Carbon Market Development for climate change mitigation and adaptation in Mediterranean agriculture

 - The power of TRANSITION is to begin with a large base of existing systems and improve understanding and increase the resilience of those with innovative strategies, with interventions at the farm (“bottom-up”) and policy levels (“top-down”).
 The project focuses on two agricultural systems: agroforestry and mixed farming systems, across a range of cultural and pedo-climatic conditions in 5 Mediterranean regions in Spain, Italy, Algeria, Egypt, and France.
 The study regions are Catalonia (Spain), Sétif (Algeria), Sicily (Italy), the Behia and Kafr Elsheihk Governates of Egypt, and Southwest France, for a total of three regions in the North Mediterranean and two in the South.

 - Using a participatory approach, TRANSITION identifies and exploits the local strategies and biological resources which are most promising for guaranteeing incomes and farm resilience.
 In each region, the multi-actor approach is integrated into project design by the involvement of stakeholders and practitioners.
-(EN), Transition - Innovative resilient farming systems in Mediterranean environments (2021-2024) (PRIMA)
+(FR), Transition - Innovative resilient farming systems in Mediterranean environments (2021-2024) (PRIMA)

 - The goal of TRANSITION is to pave the way towards a resilient agriculture in the Mediterranean Region, maximizing positive impacts on the environment while increasing resilience of agroecosystems and rural societies.
 This is done by analysing the most relevant innovative solutions in resilient agroforestry and mixed farming systems using a participatory approach.